atshepard/atshepard/README.md

 - ⚡ Fun fact: All my pets are named after Greek myths, which is a special love of mine (I studied Classics in college).

-- Right below you'll find some of my favorite public projects: my solo work is on the left, group work on the right!
+- ⬇️ Just below you'll find some of my favorite recent projects: my solo work is on the left, group work on the right!
+All of these, with the exception of project kain, are the result of 2 day code sprints.